Michael-JB/bm25/README.md

 ### Search

-This crate includes a light-weight, in-memory full-text search engine built on top of the embedder.
+This crate includes a light-weight, in-memory keyword search engine built on top of the embedder and scorer.
+See [bm25-demo](https://michael-jb.github.io/bm25-demo) for a WebAssembly demo.

 ```rust
 use bm25::{Document, Language, SearchEngineBuilder, SearchResult};